 collaborative self portraits.

 A traditional portrait seeks to represent a person’s likeness, relying on poses and expressions to provide insight into the subject.
-My Collaborative Self Portraits dig deeper into your individual essence, your lived experience, your stories and circumstances to create a truly representative and thought provoking work of art using found imagery, collage and lush explosions of color.
+These Collaborative Self Portraits use my Create + Connect process to dig deeper into your individual essence, your lived experience, your stories and circumstances to create a truly representative and thought provoking work of art using found imagery, collage and lush explosions of color.

 These works transcend barriers and boundaries in order to express and celebrate our shared humanity.
 I have no doubt that your Collaborative Self Portrait will have a profound effect not just on you, the collaborator, but also on those that view the work.

 My current self-portrait series for 2019 is focused on creating a body of work from at least 20 people walking in different worlds: economically, socially, politically, religiously, and beyond.
-They will be exhibited at Pink Dog Creative in July 2019.
-All of the works in this project will include a hidden bio of each participant that viewers will read after viewing the works.
+They are currently on exhibit at Pink Dog Creative until August 18, 2019.

 I want to share that we are all unique - yet on the outside people may be harshly judged OR widely celebrated - but through the universal visual language of art, we can connect in ways beyond that of judgement and insecurity, and be inspired by our common humanity.